monerium/js-monorepo/packages/sdk/src/Migration-Guide.md

-Migration Guide.
+# Migration Guide.

-# SDK
+## SDK

 - `getBalances` now only returns the balance for a specified address+chain.
 Defaults to only 'eur' currency, optional parameter accepts a list of currency codes.

+- `getOrders` now returns an `orders` object which contains a list of orders.
 Preparing for pagination.

-- `getOrders` now returns an `orders` object which contains a list of orders.

 - `getAuthContext` removed, use `getProfiles` instead.